dpxxdp/angular-from-0/README.md

     VSCODE_CWD="$PWD" open -n -b "com.microsoft.VSCode" --args $*
 }
 ```
-Save that file and close it.
-Close all open instances of VS Code.
+Once you save it and close it, close all open instances of VS Code.
 Restart Terminal.

-From now on you can use the keyword "code <some-filename-or-directory>" to open up that file or directory in VS Code.
+From now on you can use the command "code" to open up a file or directory in VS Code.

 For example cd to your angular app:
 ```
 cd ~